 She frowned as she tried to remember.
+A vague memory of him offering her a skin of water came up but nothing else.
 She shook her head and groaned from the headache.
 “Pah?
 Didn’t you say we would be at the campsite in three bells?
 Garèo is going to kill both of us.”

 “Well, I took a wrong turn.”
 At her frown, he continued, “Oh, it’s not that far.
 We’ll probably get there by the ninth bell… about two hours from here…” His voice trailed off as he looked down the road.

 Kanéko waited for him to say more.
 When he didn’t, she shifted into a sitting position and rested her head on his shoulder.
-Her mind still fuzzy, she let it drift.
+Her mind still fuzzy, so she let her thoughts drift.

 As they rode, she watched the trees on both sides of the road stretching as far as she could see.
-Curious, she turned her head and looked back the way they came, seeing more trees lining the way they came.
-Her eyes rose up to the sun that baked the left side of her face.
+Curious, she turned her head and looked back the way they came, seeing more trees lining the dirt road.
+Her eyes rose up to the light that baked the right side of her face.
 A memory from one of Garèo’s lessons pricked her thoughts.
-She looked at the sun on her right as it kissed the top of the trees.
+She looked at the sun as it kissed the top of the trees.